 User Interface: If you're a more advanced VPN user, you're going to see why PIA is the best iPhone VPN right now.
-As soon as you open its home screen, you'll see numerous options.
-Besides connecting to the closest servers, you can also check your real and virtual IP address, review in-depth info about your VPN connection, and more.
+As soon as you open its home screen, you'll see an extensive range of options.
+Besides connecting to the closest server, you can also check your real and virtual IP address, review in-depth info about your VPN connection, and more.
 PIA also provides plenty of flexibility in terms of simplifying its interface or making it more complex.

-Features: First of all, PIA is one of the rare VPNs for iPhone that provides a fully-functional kill switch (Settings > VPN Kill Switch).
-Then, you can set-up DNS servers manually (Settings > DNS), and create a list of trusted Wi-Fi networks (Settings > Network Management Tool).
+Features: First of all, PIA is one of the rare VPNs for iPhone that provides a fully-functional kill switch (Settings > Privacy Features > VPN Kill Switch).
+Then, you can set up DNS servers manually (Settings > Network) and create a list of trusted Wi-Fi networks (Settings > Automation).
 Private Internet Access also comes with "geo-located region" servers.
 These are not located in their designated countries, bypassing possibly problematic laws in certain regions.
-PIA also has a small selection of “next-generation” servers, optimized for ultra-fast performance, located in the USA, the UK, Germany, and the Netherlands.

-Servers: With servers in 60+ locations and 40+ countries, Private Internet Access offers a lot.
-Some of those are "geo-located" servers (accessible with the 'Region Selection' panel), intended for use in countries with rigorous anti-VPN laws.
-In terms of media streaming, PIA works with Netflix.
-However, its ability to access other streaming platforms might be problematic.
+Servers: With thousands of servers in 75+ countries, PIA offers a lot.
+Some of those are "geo-located" servers (accessible with the 'Region Selection' panel), intended for use in countries with strict anti-VPN laws.

 Settings: This VPN's settings panel provides plenty of customization.
-You can easily switch to a different protocol, set-up Siri shortcuts, enable the kill-switch, and set up custom DNS routes.
-The ‘Network Management Tool’ configures how PIA behaves on Wi-Fi and cellular networks.
-And you can also decide to enable/disable "geo-located" and "next-gen" servers.
+You can easily switch to a different protocol (Settings > Protocols), set up Siri shortcuts (Settings > General), enable the VPN's kill-switch, and set up custom DNS routes.
+The 'Automation' tool configures how the VPN behaves on Wi-Fi and cellular networks.
+And you can also decide to enable/disable "geo-located" and "next-gen" servers (Settings > General).

 Support: Just recently, PIA overhauled its customer support system.
 You can easily search its knowledge base, start a live-chat conversation, or submit a support ticket.